Welcome and thanks for visiting...

 The non-volley lines combine with the center lines that bisect the court and the baselines to create two service areas on each side of the net.

-The Pickleball net is made of mesh.
+is made of mesh.
 The mesh size should be small enough to prevent the ball from passing through the spaces.

 The 20-foot-long net is 36 inches high.
 It will be only 34 inches high at the center of the court because of the adjustable center strap designed to keep it from sagging further.
 Lower sagging may occur on courts that do not use a center strap.